static302/zabbix-ldap-sync/README.md

 * `ignore_tls_errors` - If set to true, tls connection problems are ignored (you should use this only for testing)

 #### [user]

 Allows to override various properties for Zabbix users created by script.
-See [User object](https://www.zabbix.com/documentation/3.2/manual/api/reference/user/object) in Zabbix API documentation for available properties.
+See [User object](https://www.zabbix.com/documentation/current/en/manual/api/reference/user/object) in Zabbix API documentation for available properties.
 If section/property doesn't exist, defaults are:

- * `role = 1` - User roleid or role name
+ * `role = User role` - User numeric role id or role name, for zabbix <= 4.4 use ["type"](https://www.zabbix.com/documentation/4.4/en/manual/api/reference/user/object) with a suitable value (i.e. "1")
  * `show_password` - Display passwords.
 Possible values: `true` or `false`

 #### [media]